philipbutler/tutorials/prototype_source/semi_structured_sparse.rst

 .. image:: ../../_static/img/pruning_flow.jpg

 By the end of this tutorial, we will have
-- sparsified a BERT question-answering model to be 2:4 sparse
+* sparsified a BERT question-answering model to be 2:4 sparse,
-- fine-tuned it to recover nearly all F1 loss (86.92 dense vs 86.48 sparse)
+* fine-tuned it to recover nearly all F1 loss (86.92 dense vs 86.48 sparse),
-- accelerated this 2:4 sparse model for inference, yielding a 1.3x speedup
+* accelerated this 2:4 sparse model for inference, yielding a 1.3x speedup

 Requirements
 --------------